Follow the Park's Progress by following the NYC Parks Capital Project Tracker HERE.

 - Given all the evidence of increasing residential density in CD4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.

 - Parks Department conducts necessary capital budgeting, survey work, landscape architecture research, and environmental review (CEQR).

 - 20th Street Park is designed and built.

 - SUCCESS!
-The Chelsea neighborhood celebrates its first new playground in over 40 years!
-Community District 4 makes meaningful progress on its open space goals and improves quality of life for thousands of residents.
-New York City moves closer to Mayor Bloomberg’s PlaNYC goals of a park within a ½ mile, 10-minute walk of all New Yorkers — A community win-win!
+The Chelsea neighborhood celebrates its first new interior playground in over 40 years!
+Our community district makes meaningful progress on its open space goals and improves quality of life for thousands of residents.
+New York City moves closer to the PlaNYC vision of a park within a ½ mile, 10-minute walk of all New Yorkers — A community win-win!

 You Can Help Us